 On October 15, 2024, the Ohio Department of Natural Resources, Division of Oil & Gas Resources Management ("DOGRM" or the "Division") notified interested parties of the Division's proposed amendments to the rules governing Plugging of Wells (OAC 1501:9-11) (the "Proposed Rules").
+The Ohio Oil & Gas Association ("Association" or "OOGA") provided feedback in response to draft rules on November 26, 2024.
+DOGRM then released amended draft rules to interested parties on February 24, 2025, and requested additional feedback.
 The Ohio Oil & Gas Association ("Association" or "OOGA") is pleased to provide the following comments on the Proposed Rules.